 Trial and error

 Most of the techniques mentioned above are based on the movement of the camera or lens.
-With this kind of creative landscape, it is often a matter of trial and error to get a satisfactory effect.
+With this kind of creative landscape, getting a satisfactory effect is often a matter of trial and error.
 Of course, these techniques can also be combined with, for example, black-and-white conversions to end up with more abstract pictures.
 See my blog on abstract and minimal photography

 Use of lines and patterns

-You can also be creative by looking for vivid details, lines, forms or patterns in objects or in nature.
-Graphic lines in nature can help to produce a balanced and enchanting picture.
+You can also be creative by looking for vivid details, lines, forms, or patterns in objects or nature.
+Graphic lines in nature can help produce a balanced and enchanting picture.
 By focusing on specific details, you can invite the spectator to guess what he is seeing, and he might see something different from what you saw.

 After the harvest, Guy, 2015 (lines and patterns)